-The respondent shall be given fourteen (14) calendar days to review the report and to add his or her comments, which will become part of the final inquiry report and record.
+The respondent shall be given fourteen (14) calendar days to review the report and to add their comments, which will become part of the final inquiry report and record.
 Based upon the respondent's comments, the Inquiry Committee may revise its report.